jjovalle99/colombian-law-agent/README.md

 Subsequently, I performed a quick local deployment of the last Agent type mentioned using LangServe to verify if the endpoint would exhibit the expected behavior.
 Interested in the code?
 See [app_draft.ipynb](https://github.com/jjovalle99/colombian-law-agent/blob/071573b467ea7c22b5a6c5e5f4c9a1e81fdcd2c9/app_draft.ipynb).

+*Note: `gpt-4-turbo-preview` and `text-embedding-3-large` were used as the LLM and embedding model respectively*

 ### UI
 I constructed a basic UI for the endpoint using Streamlit.
 This UI facilitates simple calls without chat history.
 However, the Agent endpoint is designed to support chat history for those interested in utilizing it.
 Interested in the code?
 See [UI folder](https://github.com/jjovalle99/colombian-law-agent/tree/071573b467ea7c22b5a6c5e5f4c9a1e81fdcd2c9/ui)